codedim/LearnMe/README.md

 ```

 After that, click extension's icon at first time to prepare the text for
 selecting of words.
-Pick up words to learn by clicking on them.
-And click the
+Pick up words you need to learn by clicking on them.
+And
-icon at second time to get a list of words you've selected.
+click the icon at second time to get a list of words you've selected.
 That's all.

-To memorize foreign words quickly you can use my next free application
+You can also use my next free application **LearnWords** that was specialy designed
-**LearnWords** that was specialy designed for it.
+for quick memorizing foreign words.